 And that recognition of an official third gender in India dates back hundreds of years in Hindu tradition?

 The history of LGBTQ+ people and the fight to secure their rights has been going on for as long as we’ve been on the planet.
 From Ancient Egypt to India, writing an article on the entire history of the LGBT community would mean I’d be writing for days.

 Still, when most people think of LGBTQ history, they think of the recent gay rights movement of the 1970s and the creation of the Pride flag.

 While it’s great that people think of these moments, I wanted to take a deeper dive into history so we can better understand just why we all come together to celebrate Pride every year.
-And as we get ready for Bristol Pride (1-12 September), what better time to do it than now.
+And as today kicks off Pride Month, what better time to do it than now.